 - Preheat oven to 400 degrees F. and line two large baking sheets with parchment paper.
 Set aside.

 - Transfer all ingredients for the meatballs to a large mixing bowl.
 Use your hands to thoroughly combine all ingredients for the meatballs together.
-Using approximately 1 tablespoon of the mixture for each meatball, shape the meat mixture into 1-inch-diameter meatballs and transfer to the prepared baking sheets.
+Using approximately 1 tablespoon of the mixture for each meatball, shape the meat mixture into 1-inch-diameter meatballs and transfer them to the prepared baking sheets.

 - Bake for approximately 20 minutes, or until tops are golden and meatballs are just cooked through.
 Set aside.